 The research program

-Previous research has identified a number of brain regions that are sensitive to linguistic processing, but precise functional characterization of these regions has proven challenging.
+Previous research has identified a number of brain regions that are engaged during linguistic processing, but precise functional characterization of these regions has proven challenging.
 Limitations of the current methods may be at least partly responsible.

 A clearer picture of the functional architecture of language may emerge if candidate language-sensitive regions are identified functionally within each subject individually, a method that has been highly successful in the study of visual cortex but that has rarely been applied to neuroimaging studies of language.
 This method enables pooling of data from corresponding functional regions across subjects, rather than from corresponding locations in stereotaxic space (which may differ functionally because of the inter-subject anatomical variability).

-The ability to define language-sensitive regions in individual subjects enables us now to provide a detailed functional characterization of each core language-sensitive region, which is essential for developing models of language function in the brain.
+The ability to define language-sensitive regions in individual subjects opens the door to characterizing each core language-sensitive region as well as the language system as a whole, which is essential for developing models of language function in the brain.

 The goal of this website is two-fold.
-First, we would like to share the knowledge we gain about the functional architecture of the language system using the new method we developed with the scientific and clinical communities.
-And second, we would like to make the tools that we have developed (and continue to develop) publicly available, so that anyone who is interested in using this approach can easily do so.
+The first is to share the knowledge we gain about the functional architecture of the language system using our new methods with the scientific and clinical communities.
+And the second is to make the tools that we have developed (and continue to develop) publicly available, so that anyone who is interested in using this approach can easily do so.

 Keep reading if you want to learn more: